-- If you want to add a new MIB file to receive SNMP traps from non Fujitsu devices. - If you want to update an MIB file already registered in ISM to execute a firmware update.
+- If you want to update an MIB file already registered in ISM to execute a firmware update.

 You can upload an MIB file to ISM-VA from a management terminal using the ISM GUI.
 After uploading the file, you can register the MIB file by using the console.